 client, which adds a tile to the Windows login screen via the

-Credential Provider OS infrastructure.
+CP OS infrastructure.

 - Hitachi ID Password Manager supports off-site users by establishing a temporary